 Appalled that Vikas Dubey was out on bail: Supreme Court

-New Delhi, July 20: The Supreme Court said that is appalled that Vikas Dubey had been released on bail.
+New Delhi, July 20: The Supreme Court said that it is appalled that Vikas Dubey had been released on bail.

 A Bench headed by Chief Justice of India, S A Bobde said that releasing Dubey shows the failure of the system.
 The UP government submitted that it would reconstitute a judicial probe panel.
 The court would take up the matter next on Wednesday after the UP government will produce a draft notification on the judicial inquiry.